Application for the granting of temporary permission for the public exercise of priestly ministry in the Archdiocese of Malta

 - Permission by the priest’s Ordinary to minister beyond one’s circumscription of incardination;

-- Statement of suitability by the priest’s Ordinary, including a declaration by the Ordinary that his priest is not suspected or convicted, by ecclesial or civil authorities, of any offence which might hinder the priest’s suitability
+- A declaration by the Ordinary that his priest is not suspected or convicted, by ecclesial or civil authorities, of any offence which might hinder the priest’s suitability

 The applicant is requested to present originals/authentic copies of all the documents on the granting of such permission.